-- Automatically summarises subprefixes to the classful network when redistributed to BGP from another routing protocol - Must be turned off for any Internet connected site using BGP. - Internet is classless class A, class B and class C are no more.
+Automatically summarises subprefixes to the classful network when redistributed to BGP from another routing protocol no auto-summary

+- Must be turned off for any Internet connected site using BGP. - Internet is classless class A, class B and class C are no more.